bizboz1981/ms2_pokemon_memory_match/README.md

 <!--------------------------------------------------------Testing -->
 # Testing
+Extensive manual testing has been undertaken by myself as well as numerous friends, family and, most importantly, my children.
+Feedback has generally been positive, but where constructive criticism has been offered, I have attended to it.
+For example, one beta-tester disliked the look and feel of my original logo and buttons.
+I therefore updated them to be more on-brand for Pokemon, by using the official logo (after checking the license permitted me to do so).
 ## User Testing
 ### First Time Visitor Goals & Experience
 1. Understand the Main Purpose and How to Play: